-Personal-use GPS trackers have been around for a while, but most either have to be within bluetooth proximity of your phone, or have expensive recurring fees to stay active.
-Apple changed the game by introducing AirTags, which do not have a recurring charge and rely on anyone’s nearby iPhone (not just yours) to relay location information back to you.
+Personal-use GPS trackers have been around for a while, but most have to be within your phone’s Bluetooth proximity.
+Apple changed the game by introducing AirTags, which do not have a recurring charge and rely on anyone’s nearby iPhone to relay location information back to you.

-Depending on your cruise itinerary, you may want to invest in a theft-proof purse or backpack for your time in port.
-We especially recommend this for voyages in the Mediterranean, as pickpocketing is very common there and thieves can usually easily tell who the tourists are.
+Depending on your cruise itinerary, you may want to invest in a theft-proof purse or backpack.
+We especially recommend these items for voyages in the Mediterranean, as pickpocketing is very common there.

-There are many companies making theft-proof products to carry your belongings, such as Travelon and Pacsafe.
+There are many companies making theft-proof products, such as Travelon and Pacsafe.
 Just do your research, read reviews, and choose the right solutions for you.